 On January 18, 1985, 434 Marlborough was purchased from Dorothy Brown by Barry D. Libert, trustee of the 434 Marlborough Street Realty Trust.
 On May 10, 1985, Barry Libert transferred the property to himself and his wife, Ellen Strauss (Marcus) Libert.

 Also in May of 1985, Milestone Associates (presumably on behalf of the Liberts) applied for (and subsequently received) permission to convert the house from a single-family dwelling into a two-family dwelling.
 They also received permission to add a roof deck, a steel deck off of the rear at the first floor level, an oriel window and door at the kitchen, and a new French door in the rear at the ground floor level.

 On August 8, 1988, 434 Marlborough was purchased from the Liberts by Harvard professor and chemical biologist Stuart Lee Schreiber and his wife, Mimi S. Packman.

 On July 14, 2003 (recorded July 21, 2003), 434 Marlborough was purchased from Stuart Schreiber and Mimi Packman by Ellen Sue (Baron) Driggin, the wife of attorney Seth Jon Driggin.

 On September 2, 2004, Ellen Driggin entered into a “Preservation Restriction Agreement” with the National Architectural Trust, Inc., for the purpose of ensuring preservation of 434 Marlborough’s exterior.

 434 Marlborough subsequently changed hands.
-It remained a two-family dwelling in 2018.
+It continued to be assessed as a two-family dwelling in 2020.